 Our school has a great and active PTA Organization and School Community Council.
 Community involvement has been terrific at Copper Canyon.
 PTA and the School Community Council continue to support our staff in various ways.
 Both organizations worked zealously this year in their fundraising efforts, which have benefited students with field trip and enrichment activities.
 Our overall focus as a school community has been to work together to improve in order to meet the needs of our students.
 One of the ways we work together is through developing and implementing our CSIP plan.

 We'd love to have you help save your Box Tops for Education and also Campbell's soup labels.
 Just turn them in to your child's teacher.
 This helps provide materials and field trips for your child.

-Please monitor your child's progress more closely through Student Gradebook.
+Please monitor your child's progress more closely through Student Gradebook in Skyward.
 Click on that link, use the password you were previously given, and track your child's attendance and grades and assignments!